microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

     }
 ```

 **Step 5.** Now we want to create the contract we're using to communicate with DataDog.
 This can be found in the DataDog API -> http://docs.datadoghq.com/api/?lang=console#events.
-Create a new class called DataDogEventRequest.cs
+Create a new class called DataDogEventRequest.cs under the `Telemetry` folder -> `./HOL/src/PartsUnlimitedWebsite/Telemetry/`

 ```csharp
     public class DataDogEventRequest
     {